emfeltham/FormulaCompiler.jl/UnifiedCompiler.md

 ## Standard Workflow

-The UnifiedCompiler is designed to work with the standard modeling workflow:
+This compiler is designed to work with the standard modeling workflow:

 ```julia
 # 1. Define formula